MohitGupta0123/GraphRAG-Ebay-User-Aggrement-Chatbot/Readme.md

 ### 4. Memory Recall

-Past similar Q\&A are pulled from persistent memory (Chroma).
+Past similar Q\&A are pulled from persistent memory (Faiss).

 ### 5. Prompt Generation